nk712001/TaskManager/memory-bank/architecture.md

   - Role-based restrictions for POST/PUT/DELETE on project endpoints are enforced using method-level annotations (e.g., `@PreAuthorize("hasRole('ADMIN')")`) in the controllers, not in the filter chain.
   - Registers the `JwtAuthenticationFilter` to enable JWT-based stateless authentication for protected endpoints.

+### API Documentation (Swagger/OpenAPI)
+- **springdoc-openapi**: The project uses the `springdoc-openapi-starter-webmvc-ui` dependency to auto-generate OpenAPI documentation and provide a Swagger UI interface for all REST endpoints.
+  - **Swagger UI** is available at `/swagger-ui.html` or `/swagger-ui/index.html` when the application is running.
+  - **OpenAPI JSON** is available at `/v3/api-docs` for machine-readable API specs.
+  - All endpoints, request/response formats, and DTO schemas are documented automatically based on Spring annotations and code structure.
+  - Documentation is always in sync with the codebase; any changes to controllers, DTOs, or models are reflected immediately in the docs.
+  - Developers can enhance endpoint documentation using Javadoc comments or Spring annotations (e.g., `@Operation`, `@Parameter`) for more detailed descriptions if needed.

 #### JWT Authentication Filter & Utility
 - **JwtAuthenticationFilter.java**: A custom filter that intercepts each HTTP request before it reaches protected endpoints.
 It:
   - Extracts the JWT from the `Authorization` header (if present).